 When I no longer can feel the shutter release button with my fingers, I retreat indoors to warm up, grab a fresh camera battery, use the bathroom…

-Day One: The flakes were not great: covered with frozen water droplets which gave the snowflakes a warty appearance.
-Time for a break.
+Disappointment.
+The flakes were covered with frozen water droplets which looked like warts.
+I needed a break.
 Janet must have been watching me through the kitchen window.
 She met me at the door.
 “Come on in and have some coffee.
 Fresh pot.
 I also have these new Dove bars.
 Dark chocolate with almonds.”